Posts Tagged ‘Flickr’

 West German Ceramics

-Collection of West German vases
+Collection of vintage West German 'Fat Lava' pottery vases

-We recently posted a photograph of two ‘lava glazed’ vases on our Flickr page which has proved very popular.
+We recently posted a photograph of two lava glazed vases on our Flickr page which has proved very popular.
 So we thought that we’d write a few words and share a few more photos about West German ceramics from the 1950s to the 1970s.

 After a period of time being generally ‘out of fashion’ these amazing ceramics are being appreciated once more for their style and eccentricity.
 They are now regularly seen gracing the pages of design and interior magazines.
+The range of colours, shapes, textures and sizes is mind-boggling!

-Collection of West German vases
+Collection of West German 'Fat Lava' vases

 Some pieces are hand-thrown, others are mass-produced, stock shapes.
-However, as with the Poole ‘Delphis’ Pottery range, even these stock shapes can be transformed by the textures and the individual glazes in every colour imaginable.
+However, as with the Poole Delphis Pottery range, even these stock shapes can be transformed by the textures and the individual glazes in every colour imaginable.
 Pieces range in size from 3 inches to well over 20 inches tall for the larger floor vases.

 West German vase with impressed detailing